MJoergen/ym2151/Episodes/ep01_Hello_World/README.md

-The testbench instantiates the YM2151 and connects the output to the module wav2file, which samples the output at 55.9 kHz and writes to the file music.wav.
+The testbench instantiates the YM2151 and connects the output to the module wav2file, which samples the output at 55.9 kHz and writes to the file output.wav.

 ### Testing the design in simulation
 To run the simulation, just enter the directory sim and type "make".
 When the simulation has completed, the waveform viewer will automatically be opened.
-Optionally, the generated file music.wav can be viewed/analyzed using a program like audacity.
+Optionally, the generated file output.wav can be viewed/analyzed using a program like audacity.
 Here the generated waveform can be verified to be a sawtooth waveform at frequency 437 Hz.
-The length of the simulation is written in line 57 of ym2151\_tb.vhd.
+The length of the simulation is written in line 58 of ym2151\_tb.vhd.

 During the development of this design we will frequently make use of audacity to verify the correctness of the generated output.
+Later on, we'll modify the testbench to be self-verifying, but more on that in a later episode.

 ## nexys4ddr
 This directory contains a simple example design to run on the Nexys4DDR board.